 Gel: Carefully wipe all lesions with an ethanol or isopropanol-soaked cotton pad (to degrease skin) and remove any scaling or crusts prior to application.
 Gently roughen lesion surfaces (avoid bleeding).
 Using a gloved fingertip or a spatula, apply gel ~1 mm thick and include ~5 mm of surrounding skin.
 Application area should not exceed 20 cm2 and no more than 2 g should be used at one time.
 May be applied to healthy skin around the lesion(s).
 Avoid mucous membranes (eyes, nostrils, mouth or ears); maintain a distance of 1 cm from these areas; rinse thoroughly if accidental contact with these areas occurs.
 Allow gel to dry ~10 minutes before covering with a light-blocking occlusive dressing.
 After 3 hours, remove dressing and wipe off residual gel.
 Immediately after removing dressing and residual gel, illuminate the treatment area with red light source.
 Position lamp 5 to 8 cm from patient's skin.
 Healthy untreated skin does not need protection during illumination.

-If unable to perform red light illumination within 3 hours of gel application, rinse off gel with saline and water.
-Protect lesion sites and surrounding skin from sunlight or prolonged intense light (eg, tanning beds, sun lamps) for 2 days.
+After gel application, protect lesion sites and surrounding skin from sunlight or prolonged intense light (eg, tanning beds, sun lamps) for 2 days.
+If unable to perform red light illumination within 3 hours of gel application, rinse off gel with saline and water and protect lesion sites and surrounding skin from sunlight or prolonged intense light for 2 days.

 Solution: Clean and dry lesion prior to application.
 Dab lesion gently with wet applicator tip (apply enough to uniformly wet lesion without excess running or dripping).
 Only apply to affected skin.
 Do not apply to periorbital area, ocular tissue, or mucosal surfaces.
 Allow to dry, then reapply to same lesion.
-Apply to either scalp or facial lesions, but not to both simultaneously.
-Follow application with blue light exposure in 14 to 18 hours.
-Do not wash the application area during the time between application and photosensitization; after photosensitization, gently rinse actinic keratosis with water and pat dry.
+Apply to either lesions on scalp, face, or upper extremities, but not to multiple regions simultaneously; lesions on the upper extremities should be occluded with low density polyethylene plastic wrap held in place with elastic net dressing until blue light therapy.
+Follow application with blue light exposure in 3 hours (upper extremity lesions) or in 14 to 18 hours (face or scalp lesions).
+Do not wash the application area during the time between application and during photosensitization; prior to blue light therapy, remove occlusive dressing (if applicable) and gently rinse actinic keratosis with water and pat dry.
 Stinging or burning may occur during blue light treatment.
 Following blue light treatment, the lesion will temporarily redden, swell and/or scale, which should resolve within 4 weeks after treatment.

 Gel: Store at 2°C to 8°C (36°F to 46°F); excursions permitted to 15°C to 30°C (59°F to 86°F).
 After opening, if the tubing is tightly closed, the gel may be stored for up to 12 weeks refrigerated at 2°C to 8°C (36°F to 46°F).